-Craigslist used to be everyone’s go-to when it came to selling use stuff online.
-These days, however, there’s no shortage of places to sell your secondhand or unwanted goods.
+Craigslist and eBay used to be the only ways to sell used stuff online.
+These days, there’s no shortage of places to sell your secondhand or unwanted goods.

 The RealReal is a luxury consignment shop that caters to brands like Michael Kors, Gucci, Chanel, and Calvin Klein.

 There are three ways to consign with this platform:

 - Schedule a free in-home pickup (if available in your area)

 - Ship your items to The RealReal with a free prepaid label